 Note: I believe a problem throughout the commonwealth is redundancy in local services.
 Should LMT go ahead with a stand-alone police force we would have 3 police departments within a close radius of each other.
 Public money has become ever-scarcer, local-government leadership has to be focused on cutting budgets through service sharing to avoid cuts to service levels.

 “I am very committed to building a walkable community.
-Should the School district decide to make Willow a ‘walking school’ we must go above and beyond to ensure the corridor is safe for both pedestrians and cars” – Ron Beitler
+Should the School district decide (not our decision, but the districts) to make Willow a ‘walking school’ we must go above and beyond to ensure the corridor is safe for both pedestrians and cars” – Ron Beitler

 “Smart Growth is walkable communities.
 People drive and will continue to do so, but it’s important to me they have the option to also bike and ride.
 Our roads are for everyone” – Ron Beitler